James Oliver married Margaret Brown in Canongate (Edinburgh) Parish on 13 May 1828 (Ref 685/3 280/362).

 Walter and Henrietta Worland had the following children:

-After the death of Ann, Frederick married Ann's younger sister Esther in 1887 (Vic BDM Ref 4064).
+After the death of her sister Ann in 1884 and also the death of her niece Mary Jane Wright in 1887, Frederick married Ann's younger sister Esther in 1887 (Vic BDM Ref 4064).
+Frederick and Esther Wright had four children together:

 Charles Worland (born 1852/1854), the second son of Joseph and Betsy Worland, married Susannah Lilian Looker (1865, Geelong - 1927, East Melbourne) on 22 May 1889 in Geelong, Victoria (VIC BDM Ref 2836).
 Susannah was one of four children born to Phillip Looker and Susan Wright.
 (Coincidentally, another Susan Wright also from Cambridgeshire, married John Worland in England and arrived in Victoria in 1854).